-While we’re all considering our health goals for the new year, it’s also important to take some time to think about our spiritual health.
+While we’re all considering our health goals (like improving digestion or losing weight) for the new year, it’s also important to take some time to think about our spiritual health.
 What steps can we take to bring life to our faith this year?

 I’ve always had a hard time maintaining any kind of consistent prayer routine.
 I typically start every year with an abstract desire to pray more, but without much result.
 However, my prayer life is something I really tried to work on in 2014 and while I am certainly no bastion of expert prayer wisdom, I’ve learned a lot.

 Here’s what I think I missed for years and years of my spiritual journey: we are physical as well as spiritual beings and instead of ignoring the physical, we can engage it to help us grow in faith.

 You know how the scent of evergreen needles from the Christmas tree and the sight of the lights really bring us into a festive mindset?
 Sure, we could celebrate Christmas without a tree, but the physical reminder helps us enter the season.

 This carries over into our spiritual life, as well.
 We are sensory creatures (just think about how we use our bodies to pray as we often close our eyes, kneel, or clasp our hands together to focus spiritually).
 But we can also anchor our homes in prayer by giving ourselves physical reminders that we can see, smell, and touch to point us to God.

 Ways to Center Our Homes in Prayer Through Physical Reminders

 - Light a candle as a reminder that when we pray, the Holy Spirit is present.
 If your family or friends have a pressing prayer intention/request, having a candle lit can remind you to pray for that situation throughout the day.